domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 He who learns must suffer.
 And even in our sleep pain, which cannot forget, falls drop by drop upon the heart, until, in our own despair, against our will, comes wisdom through the awful grace of God. --Aeschylus, Tragedian

-[I'm reminded of what] Abraham Lincoln said about the man who was carried out on a steel rail, out of the city, "Except for the honor, I'd like to have passed it up." --Robert Kennedy in Oregon in 1968
+[I'm reminded of what] Abraham Lincoln said about the man who was carried out on a steel rail, out of the city, "Except for the honor, I'd like to have passed it up." --Robert Kennedy in Oregon (1968)

 I feel like the man who was tarred and feathered and ridden out of town on a rail.
 To the man who asked him how he liked it, he said: "If it wasn’t for the honor of the thing, I'd rather walk." --Abraham Lincoln